What are University Office Hours?

 A single class with an improved grade isn’t going to change an overall GPA over the course of 4 years, but with every class, every quarter, every year. . . that could be the difference between a 3.2 and a 3.5.
 That is significant.
 That is the difference between listing National Merit Scholar on your resume and “not”.
 I have to admit, this is “Nasty”.

 I then went on to ask the candidate “What do you do in Professor Office Hours?
 How long do you stay there?
 What do you ask them?”
-Of course, my sick little mind went directly to co-eds jacking grades in professors offices, but this candidate looked like she could be the face of Kindergarten Teachers of America.
-This wasn’t a coed in an extra short plaid skirt, white knee socks and ponytails sucking on a lolly.
+For the record, this wasn’t a coed in an extra short plaid skirt, white knee socks and ponytails sucking on a lolly.

 Yes, some could say “If you spend time with your professor, you are probably more interested in your grades, care more, and it is THESE qualities that translate to a better grade”.
 This is NOT what she was saying.
 What I heard, what she clarified was that grades were being jacked because the professor knew who you were.
 Because he knew your face and could identify you he would “work with you”.